 Overview

-The ELevate script upgrades an existing cPanel & WHM RHEL 7-based server installation to a RHEL 8-based installation.
-This document covers the script’s basic checks and blockers.
+The ELevate script upgrades existing cPanel & WHM installations to a newer installation.

 • You are running cPanel version 110.